evilsoft/crocks/docs/src/pages/docs/functions/index.md

 ---
-title: "API"
+title: "Functions"
-description: "Crocks API"
+description: "functions"
-layout: "guide"
+layout: "notopic"
 icon: "code-file"
-weight: 2
+weight: 4
 ---

-There are (8) classifications of "things" included in this library:
+There are (6) function classifications included in this library:

-* [Crocks](crocks.html): These are the ADTs that this library is centered around.
-They are all `Functor` based Data Types that provide different computational contexts for working in a more declarative, functional flow.
-For the most part, a majority of the other bits in `crocks` exist to serve these ADTs.

-* [Monoids](monoids.html): These helpful ADTs are in a class of their own, not really `Functor`s in their own right (although some can be), they are still very useful in our everyday programming needs.
-Ever need to Sum a list of Numbers or mix a mess of objects together?
-This is were you will find the ADTs you need to do that.

 * [Combinators](combinators.html): A collection of functions that are used for working with other functions.
 These do things like compose (2) functions